 “I think that we need to let people know that while science has not yet found a way to cure HIV, we certainly have the tools at our disposal to end HIV if we take the correct actions,” Christofanelli said.
 “To that end, I intend to file two pieces of legislation in the upcoming session in order to put Missouri at the forefront of preventing the spread of HIV in our communities and helping those afflicted with the disease.”

-The other piece would concern Pre-Exposure Prophylaxis (PEP) and Post-Exposure Prophylaxis (PREP), relatively new treatments for the disease.
+The other piece would concern Pre-Exposure Prophylaxis (PREP) and Post-Exposure Prophylaxis (PEP), relatively new treatments for the disease.
 The bill would allow pharmacists to screen patients and prescribe the treatment over-the-counter.
 Now, patients must make a doctor’s appointment to receive a prescription for PREP which could cause them to receive it past the critical three-day exposure period.
 The bill would also allow patients to receive a 30-day prescription of PEP after receiving a negative test for HIV.
 He said the use of the treatments greatly reduced the risk of contracting HIV.

 Razer said he would be handling the bill on the Senate side.